 How Large Should It Be?

 Start small.
-Unless you have your heart set on space hogs, like corn, start with a manageable sized garden.
+Unless you have your heart set on space hogs like corn, start with a manageable sized garden.
 A garden that's 12 x 20 should give you plenty of variety.
 Vegetables won’t wait for when it’s convenient for you to get to them.

 Measure and mark out your garden space on the lawn.
 Now comes the really hard work of making a new garden.
 Do you remove the sod or build on top of it?
 This is no one's favorite garden chore, but there's no way around it.
 Your chosen site will probably have grass on it or at least weeds.
 These must be cleared somehow before you can plant anything.
 Tilling without removing the grass or weeds is best done in the fall so that the grass will have a chance to begin decomposing during the winter.
 Even so, you will probably see new grass and weeds emerging in the spring.
 It's better to either remove the existing vegetation completely or to smother it.

 A sharp flat-edged spade can be used to slice out the sod.
 If you have poor soil and need to amend it with organic matter or other nutrients, removing the sod may be your best bet, so that you can till in the amendments.

 There are alternatives to digging.
 Removing sod can be heavy work, and you wind up losing good topsoil along with the sod.
 If your soil is in relatively good shape, it is possible to leave the grass in place and build on top of it.
 Place a thick layer (8-10 sheets) of newspaper over the garden bed and wet it thoroughly.
-Then cover the newspaper with 4-6 inches of good soil.
+Then cover the newspaper with four to six inches of good soil.
 The newspaper will eventually decompose, and the turf and weeds will be smothered.
 There may be some defiant weeds that poke through, but not so many you can hand weed them.

 There’s more about this layering method of creating a garden in this new garden step-by-step.